 Plus, most times, the people who we try to impress don’t even notice us.
 Sometimes these people are busy living their lives or are busy trying to impress other people and not you.

-Overall, just live your truth, continuing working on yourself and good things will continue to or eventually come your way.
+Overall, just live your truth, and continue working on yourself and good things will continue or eventually come your way.

 If you buy things you do not need, soon you will have to sell things you need.
 Warren Buffett